·

 GENERAL INFORMATION

-As mentioned above, Megève is located in the famous Alps region, more particularly in Haute-Savoie.
+Megève is located in the famous Alps region, more particularly in Haute-Savoie.
 Haute-Savoie is a French département which is internationally known for its mountains, lakes and numerous ski resorts such as Chamonix, Morzine or La Clusaz.
-Megève's ski resort is located at the crossroads of the pre-Alpine massifs of the Giffre to the north, the Aravis chain to the west and the Alpine massif of Beaufortain to the southeast, which makes it an ideal place for skiing and hiking enthusiasts who can quickly immerse themselves in the surrounding mountainous nature.
+Megève's ski resort is located at the crossroads of the pre-Alpine massifs of the Giffre to the north, the Aravis chain to the west and the Alpine massif of Beaufortain to the southeast, which makes it an ideal place for skiing and hiking enthusiasts who can quickly immerse themselves in the mountainous nature.

 HISTORY